What is Web AR? A Complete Guide to Web Augmented Reality Solutions

 - FAQ Section

 Web AR (Augmented Reality) is an innovative technology that allows users to experience augmented reality directly through their web browsers without downloading or installing any dedicated apps.
-Using standard web technologies and device cameras, Web AR overlays digital content onto the physical world, making AR more accessible and frictionless for users.
+By leveraging standard web technologies and device cameras, businesses can deploy lightweight web ar solutions that overlay digital content onto the physical world, making brand activations completely frictionless.

 When Can Web AR Be an Alternative to Native AR Apps?